 Protesters calling for cease-fire in Gaza disrupt Senate hearing over Israel aid as Secretary of State Antony Blinken speaks

-Secretary of State Antony Blinken's testimony before the House Appropriations Committee was interrupted Tuesday as protestors called for a cease-fire in the Gaza Strip.
+Secretary of State Antony Blinken's testimony before the House Appropriations Committee was interrupted Tuesday as protesters called for a cease-fire in the Gaza Strip.

 Blinken's testimony was part of a hearing reviewing the Biden administration's national security supplemental funding request.
 He was interrupted multiple times by shouts from the audience.
 One woman could be heard yelling "People are not animals!" before being led away.
 Another cried "Ceasefire now!"
 Other silent protesters sat in the chamber with their hands raised and painted red, and signs borne by some called for a ceasefire and the end of U.S. funding in Israel.

 Blinken was not the only official to have his testimony interrupted.
-Protestors also interrupted comments from Secretary of Defense Lloyd J. Austin.
+Protesters also interrupted comments from Secretary of Defense Lloyd J. Austin.

 Throughout the interruptions, Blinken continued to outline the Biden administration's request for aid.
 The administration has requested $106 billion in supplemental funding, which would be used in Ukraine, Israel and more.
 Blinken said in his testimony that he believed the aid would show "enduring support" for the countries.
 Of the $106 billion, $3.7 billion would be dedicated to Israel's "security needs," including bolstering "air and missile defense systems," Blinken said.
 In total, $14 billion would be directed to Israel.
 Another $50 billion of the funding "will replenish U.S. military stocks, strengthen our domestic defense industrial base, and will be spent through American businesses," he said.